TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * Fixes in body radius definition;
 * Further optimisation of the collision checking (using math.hypot);
 * Lots of small fixes.

-v0.9.10 - 15.01.2023

-* Added fps display;
-* Units in the squad are now deployed on a spiral grid (offset between units is defined by the largest unit);
-* Units in the squad are moving together (speed is defined by the slowest unit);
-* Added priority of selection: air > land > navy.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">